-Sight: The ability of the eyes to take in visual information while the brain interprets and perceive what it sees.
+Sight: The ability of the eyes to take in visual information while the brain interprets and perceives what it sees.

-· Taste: The ability to detect taste of substances or food including sweet, salty, sour, bitter.
+Taste: The ability to detect the taste of substances or food including sweet, salty, sour, and bitter.

 Hypersensitivity to different sensory stimuli may lead to different behaviours, such as:

-Hyposensitivity to sensory stimuli may lead to behaviours that display craving of sensory input, such as:
+Hyposensitivity to sensory stimuli may lead to behaviours that display a craving for sensory input, such as:

 Putting things into the mouth